-According to the American College of Obstetricians and Gynecologists, there are certain conditions that make exercise in pregnancy unsafe including certain types of heart or lung diseases, cerclage (a stitch used to sew your cervix closed), multiple gestations at risk for preterm labor, placenta previa (when the placenta partially or completely covers the cervix) after 26 weeks, preterm labor or ruptured membranes, pre-eclampsia or pregnancy-induced hypertension, and severe anemia.
+According to the American College of Obstetricians and Gynecologists, there are certain conditions that make exercise in pregnancy unsafe, including certain types of heart or lung diseases, cerclage (a stitch used to sew your cervix closed), multiple gestations at risk for preterm labor, placenta previa (when the placenta partially or completely covers the cervix) after 26 weeks, preterm labor or ruptured membranes, pre-eclampsia or pregnancy-induced hypertension, and severe anemia.
 There are other more “relative” contraindications for exercise that include cardiac arrhythmia, chronic bronchitis, poorly controlled Type I diabetes, extreme morbid obesity, being extremely underweight, intrauterine growth restriction, poorly controlled hypertension/hyperthyroidism/seizure disorder, being a heavy smoker, or having certain orthopedic limitations.
 Sigh, moving on!

-There’s also a list of warning signs you should be aware of to terminate exercise.
+There’s also a list of warning signs you should be aware of to terminate the exercise.
 I don’t know about you, but if I had fluid gushing from my vagina during a weightlifting routine, I’m certainly not finishing my set.
-The rest of these seem fairly obvious as well, but in the interest of being extremely thorough, here are reasons you should terminate exercise:
+The rest of these seem fairly obvious as well, but in the interest of being extremely thorough, here are reasons you should terminate the exercise:

 Again, seems pretty straightforward to me, but there you go!
 Now that we got that out of the way, let’s get to the fun stuff!!!

 But first, when designing exercises, are there any you should leave out???
-You should avoid high contact sports, situations where there might be a loss of balance, and the extremes of temperature….so time to put that Hot Yoga membership on hold.
+You should avoid high-contact sports, situations where there might be a loss of balance, and the extremes of temperature….so time to put that Hot Yoga membership on hold.

 First of all, you need to appreciate the changes that are happening in your cardiovascular system.
 Your resting heart rate will increase.
-Rather than focusing on an arbitrary heart rate number, I advise following the Rating of Perceived Exertion Scale where pregnant women should stay in a range of 11-13/14 (somewhat hard, it feels like an effort, but you can continue) or use the “talk” test to make sure you are able to carry on a conversation while exercising and not be gasping for air.
+Rather than focusing on an arbitrary heart rate number, I advise following the Rating of Perceived Exertion Scale, where pregnant women should stay in a range of 11-13/14 (somewhat hard, it feels like an effort, but you can continue) or use the “talk” test to make sure you are able to carry on a conversation while exercising and not be gasping for air.

 Your pregnant body will have a slightly more difficult time keeping you cool, so be sure to wear moisture-wicking clothing, stay hydrated, and avoid exercising in extreme temperatures.

 In terms of which specific exercise programs are safest and best for pregnant women, there are many to choose from.
 Brisk walking in nature (avoiding extremes of temperature) can be a total body workout that also calms your mind.
-Water workouts can be a way to enjoy a semi-weightless form of movement that may minimize discomfort in your joints or help with other orthopedic limitations but it shouldn’t be the only way to get in your movement.
-You need to carry your pregnant body around the world and into your delivery scenario so remember to make your workouts “event-specific.”
+Water workouts can be a way to enjoy a semi-weightless form of movement that may minimize discomfort in your joints or help with other orthopedic limitations, but it shouldn’t be the only way to get in your movement.
+You need to carry your pregnant body around the world and into your delivery scenario, so remember to make your workouts “event-specific.”

-Yoga that utilizes modifications for certain positions can be helpful, but my all time favorite Prenatal exercise routine has always been Prenatal Pilates.
+Yoga that utilizes modifications for certain positions can be helpful, but my all-time favorite Prenatal exercise routine has always been Prenatal Pilates.
 Learn more about why Pilates is perfect for your pregnant body here.